Free Things to Do in Islamabad

 Must-see spots that don't cost a penny.

-Faisal Mosque at Dawn Free
+Faisal Mosque Courtyard and Gardens Free

-Pakistan Monument Museum Grounds Free
+Pakistan Monument Museum Free

 Rawal Lake Promenade Free